Zion Redington

 Wheelchair rugby positions are based on adaptive ability, on a scale ranking muscle function.
 Zion is a high pointer with a 3.5 ability (the highest amount of function).
 Photo courtesy: Rugby Chile

 Born with a disability called ectrodactyly, Zion had one finger on each hand and one toe on each foot.
 At age 6, he began having consultations with doctors, and the decision was made to amputate his feet to provide better mobility.
 Today he uses both prosthetics and a wheelchair to get around.
 “Zion had a congenital birth defect, but now he’s considered a quad amputee,” Heather explained.
 (As it relates to his current position with Team USA, the Paralympic wheelchair rugby competition is open to male and female athletes with physical disabilities such as amputation/limb loss, spinal cord injury/wheelchair users, and cerebral palsy/brain injury/stroke.)
-Zion joined his new family in Ca. and then moved to Tenn., where his family got larger when Heather married Mark Whitlock and gained a large, blended family.
+Zion joined his new family in Tenn., where his family got larger when Heather married Mark Whitlock and gained a large, blended family.
 His oldest brother has autism and struggles medically and his sister Zoe, 23, attends the Exceptional Foundation in Birmingham.
 Heather’s heart for fostering, and especially for fostering children with medical issues, is big.
 In total, she’s fostered 58 children.
 “Zoe was my 40th medical foster child and she was my first adoption from fostering,” she said.
 “She came to me at two years old and was adopted at 4.”
 She said that her desire to foster and adopt comes from her faith.
 “God calls us to care for the orphans and widows,” she said.
 “Once I adopted Zoe, God just kept bringing other kids.
 It was the right thing to do.”
 Zoe brought Heather and Mark together at church, and they were married in 2016.
 Mark has four adult children from a previous marriage, and his youngest daughter was adopted from China and was born with a cleft lip and palette.
 “I am adopted myself, and our adoption stories brought Heather and me together,” Mark said.

 Redington Family